 Law is a wonderful career with lots of professional avenues.
 Thousands of young students all over the world aspire to make a career in Law.
 Almost every one of them keeps an ambition to complete his graduation from one of the prestigious Law Universities in the world.
 The US and Canada have some of the finest Law schools.
 A large number of undergraduates seek admission to these schools.
-These students are from all parts of the world with different socioeconomic backgrounds, undergraduate curriculum and grades.
+These students come from all parts of the world with different socioeconomic backgrounds, undergraduate curriculum and grades.
 Also the number of seats available in these schools is limited.
 This is why it becomes necessary to judge the capabilities of these aspirants and form a merit with the help of entrance examinations.
 The Law School Admission Council (or LSAC) in the US has introduced one such test called Law School Admission Test (or LSAT).

 LSAT is conducted four times in a year.
-It is approximately a four hour long exam.
+It is approximately a four-hour long exam.
 Wrong answers do not fetch negative marks.
-This encourages the LSAT applicants to attempt all the questions.
+This encourages the applicants to attempt all the questions.
 The idea behind this is to measure how well you can come to the right answer when you do not know the one directly.
 One can apply various techniques for this.
 The most favorite one is of course an elimination process.
 An elimination technique is the one where you intelligently conclude that a particular answer is not the correct one and ignore it.

 Outline of LSAT Test Paper

 LSAT comprises of five sections of multiple choice questions and one section for writing an essay.
-Out of these five sections four sections are scored and the 5th one is not scored.
+Out of these five sections, four sections are scored and the 5th one is not scored.
 LSAT has two sections based on logical reasoning, one based on analytical reasoning and one based on reading comprehension.
 The fifth section of LSAT exam is experimental and can be based on any one of the three mentioned above.
 Each of these sections is made up of 24 to 26 questions approximately.
 The experimental section is not graded and is used for internal assessment and towards the improvement of the exam pattern.

-The second section of LSAT is the analytical reasoning section designed to test the applicants ability to analyze situations and draw conclusions.
+The second section of LSAT is the analytical reasoning section designed to test the applicant's ability to analyze situations and draw conclusions.
 Questions are mostly based on logic games.
 It checks your ability to apply the set of guidelines or rules to a given situation and bring out a conclusion.

 Go to page: Lsat - Page 1 : Lsat - Page 2